Manifestly Covariant Polynomial M5-brane Lagrangians: Discussion

 \textbf{ Acknowledgements}

 The author is indebted to Pichet Vanichchapongjaroen for his useful input during the early stages of this project.
 In addition, the author is grateful to Karapet Mkrtchyan for suggesting this research topic.
-A special thanks goes to Oleg Evnin, Akash Jain, Silvia Nagy, Valdo Tatitscheff, Ivonne Zavala and Carlo Iazeolla for their useful discussions and feedback.
+A special thanks goes to Oleg Evnin, Carlo Iazeolla, Akash Jain, Silvia Nagy, Valdo Tatitscheff and Ivonne Zavala for their useful discussions and feedback.

 \addtocontents{toc}{ }